shotaoneone/MF_815_Final/README.md

 3. Use the classification results from RAG as the “ground truth” to train your classification algorithm next.

-  3.1 Split the data into training, validation, and testing.
+  3.1 ~~Split the data into training, validation, and testing.~~ Done!

   3.2 Following the NLP application in class, use the skip-gram model to build a word embedding dictionary from the mutual fund prospectus in the training